Trending

 Tip 1: Use Props for Support.

-Yoga blocks, bolsters, or pillows are your best friends in this pose.
-Place them under your knees or lower back for extra support.
-The goal is to feel fully supported, so your body can surrender into the pose.
+The yoga blocks, bolsters or pillows are the must-have tools for this pose.
+You can put them under your knees or lower back for more security.
+The point here is to be completely cozy and comfy.
+Then, only your body will fully surrender to the pose.

 Tip 2: Focus on Your Breath.